ifedorenko/com.ifedorenko.m2e.sourcelookup/README.md

 # Installation

-* Install Eclipse SDK 4.4.1 or better from http://download.eclipse.org/eclipse/downloads/
-  <br/><strong>Avoid Eclipse Eclipse 4.4/Luna and 4.5/Mars M1</strong> Use Eclipse 4.4.1
-  or 4.5 M2 instead.
-See [bug 437193](https://bugs.eclipse.org/bugs/show_bug.cgi?id=437193)
-  for more details.
-* Install m2e 1.5 or better from http://www.eclipse.org/m2e/download/
-* Install Dynamic Sources Lookup m2e extension from http://ifedorenko.github.com/m2e-extras/
+* Dynamic Sources Lookup M2E is not part of Maven Development Tools, which be installed from http://ifedorenko.github.com/m2e-extras/

 # Use for Maven launch configuration